- Do I have to apply to the Business Foundations Program in order to take BFP courses?

 - When will I receive my BFP certificate if I have completed all requirements and submitted the "Request for Certification” form?

 Your request for certification will remain in the system until the end of the following semester at which time we will clear all records.
 You will then receive an email alerting you to your accomplishment and giving details regarding receipt of the certificate and accompanying letter describing the program.
-The BFP certificate is typically mailed to your permanent address four to six weeks after all grades are posted for the semester in which you complete the requirements and request certification.
-If you no longer live at the permanent address you gave to UT, delivery of your certificate will be delayed.
-To ensure that you receive your certificate in a timely manner, please keep your permanent address updated.
+BFP certificates are typically emailed to you four to six weeks after all grades are posted for the semester in which you complete the requirements and request certification.
+To ensure that you receive your certificate in a timely manner, please keep your email address updated.

 - When will my BFP certificate appear on my UT transcript?